An Accreditation Scheme for Independent Personal Assistants

-Support With Confidence provides a list of approved providers of care and support services who have undergone the appropriate training and background checks.
+Support With Confidence provides a list of approved providers of care and support services who have undergone appropriate training and background checks.

-We make checks on each provider’s background, their qualifications, experience, and compliance with legal standards.
+Checks are made on each provider’s background, their qualifications, experience, and compliance with legal standards.

-respond promptly and appropriately to people who use the service who may have complaints
+- respond promptly and appropriately to people who use the service who may have complaints

-criminal records checks and clearance
+- criminal records checks and clearance

-provide references as part of their application
+- provide references as part of their application

-undertake any appropriate training.
+- undertake any appropriate training.

 This can include:

-cleaning and housework
+- cleaning and housework

 - meal preparation and service or cooking in the home

-daytime opportunities, such as leisure and recreational activities
+- daytime opportunities, such as leisure and recreational activities

-community and mobility equipment and adaptation services
+- community and mobility equipment and adaptation services

-home repair and maintenance
+- home repair and maintenance

-taxi or transport services
+- taxi or transport services

-Independent Support Planners and Brokers (people who can help you plan, find and arrange your support)
+- Independent Support Planners and Brokers (people who can help you plan, find and arrange your support)

-any other care and support service provided in the home or community.
+- any other care and support service provided in the home or community.